1. Welcome to Tundras.com!

 (see signature for truck info)

-All I can say is, the new system was garbage at first, and isn't much better today, and not all dealerships are participating at the same discount rates, but still the cheapest, safest way to get OEM parts because you can't trust scAmazon or fleaBay for legitimate parts these days.
-I still recommend using their system for parts ordering, but I'd encourage you to do parts# investigations at another site, then carry the part number back to the Toyota Parts site.
-I'm leaving the pictures etc. below because some of the info is still valuable, but I'd recommend using another website to drill-down for the correct part number, then bring that part number back to the Toyota Parts site.
-Info on part drill-down is here:
+While I wholeheartedly recommend using Toyota's system for parts ordering, after they changed their portal in 2023, I encourage folks to do their parts# investigations at another site, then carry the part number back to the Toyota Parts site.
+I explained how to hunt parts in great detail when I originally created this post, as seen in the pictures below which I'm leaving intact b/c some of that info is still valuable, but I'd recommend using another website to drill-down for the correct part number, then bring that part number back to the Toyota Parts site.

 • Visit this site: https://toyota-usa.epc-data.com/tundra/